Androz2091/discord-player/apps/website/pages/docs/guides/audio-filters.md

 ## Audio Filters

 Discord Player supports various audio filters.
-There are 4 types of audio filter providers in discord-player.
+There are 4 types of audio filters in discord-player.

-> Did you know? **Discord Player has total of more than 64 built-in audio filter presets!**

 ##### FFmpeg